Plastic straws and bags no more: Canada aims to clean up its act

 "The restaurateurs will take a hit, but some of the extra cost will be passed onto consumers, too," said Claudio Fracassi, owner of the Soup Guy Plus restaurant in central Ottawa.

 "I want to save the environment.
 I recycle.
-But I want more choices (of non-plastic products) and the emphasis should be put on the manufacturer," Mr Fracassi said.
+But I want more choices (of non-plastic products) and the emphasis should be put on the manufacturer," Mr Fracassi added.

+Canada may require manufacturers to use a set amount of recycled content, the government said.

+Canada agreed to take it back last month after a protracted diplomatic spat.

-Malaysia similarly said it would return 3,000 tons of plastic waste from Canada, the United States, Japan and the United Kingdom.
+Malaysia similarly said it would return 3,000 tonnes of plastic waste from Canada, the United States, Japan and the United Kingdom.
+REUTERS

-"The issue of plastic pollution will increasingly be seen as an issue for developing countries that feel they are being dumped with waste from rich countries that should be taking care of their own waste internally," said Sara Seck, a Dalhousie University law professor.